-This is the order that your wedding rehearsal can go in:
+This is the order in which your wedding rehearsal can go in:

-This is actually extremely important because many of your wedding party have not spent an extended amount of time together if they have met at all.
-The couple should take an extended amount of time to introduce everyone at the rehearsal and even share a story or two if it’s appropriate for the group.
+This is extremely important because many of your wedding parties have not spent an extended time together if they have met.
+The couple should take an extended amount of extra time to introduce everyone at the rehearsal and even share a story or two if it’s appropriate for the group.

 Be very specific about the exchange of rings.

-This is also important because you will likely have guests from out of town and you want to be sure to let them know exactly where to go after the rehearsal.
-Most of the time everyone from the rehearsal dinner will also attend dinner afterward however just in case not everyone attends you will want to let them know how to get back to the hotel and then arrive at the rehearsal dinner restaurant in time for dinner.
+This is also important because you will likely have guests from out of town and want to let them know exactly where to go after the rehearsal.
+Most of the time, everyone from the wedding rehearsal dinner will also attend dinner afterward; however, if not everyone attends, you will want to let them know how to get back to the hotel and then arrive at the rehearsal dinner restaurant in time for dinner.

-When you are planning your wedding it’s always a good practice to imagine where every guest and participant will be throughout the day on these two very important days, the day before and the day of the wedding.
+When planning your wedding, it’s always a good practice to imagine where every guest and participant will be throughout the day on these two essential days: the day before and the day of the wedding.

 Hopefully, this blog post will help you to feel more prepared for your wedding ceremony rehearsal.

-The next step after the wedding ceremony rehearsal on the day of the rehearsal is the rehearsal dinner however in terms of planning the rehearsal does not take as much planning as other events.
-As long as your venue is reserved far in advance (one of the first tasks in wedding planning) and you make sure that everyone is present who is a part of the wedding, and don’t forget some food to hold them over, you will be ready.
+The next step after the entire ceremony rehearsal on the day of the rehearsal is the rehearsal dinner; however, in terms of planning, the rehearsal does not take as much planning as other events.
+As long as your venue is reserved far in advance (one of the first tasks in wedding planning) and you make sure that everyone is present at the wedding, and don’t forget some food to hold them over, you will be ready.

 You’re ready to rehearse!